rhansson/svg2omap/README.md

 - `-o scalebar1.geojson` the name of the output file (default is <input_file>.geojson).

-- `-dpi 600` the resolution at which the graphics is converted (default is 300).
+- `-dpi 600` the resolution at which the graphics are converted (default is 300).

 For this example, the given width of the scale bar must match the map scale including the text "Meters" to the right of the bar.